LIFE: WHY "THINK IT THROUGH"?

 That said, at the end of the day, there are good reasons for thinking it through that are ultimately pretty simple.

-It can be as simple as being given a simple task – “Live!” – and wanting to know how to do it well.
+It can be as basic as being given a simple task – “Live!” – and asking how to do it well.

 It could come up because someone’s life isn’t working.
 It might be as small as a subtle feeling of dissatisfaction.
 “Something isn’t right.”

-Or, it could mean that someone’s life is working – but they want it to work better.
+Or, it could mean that someone’s life is working, but they might ask, "Is this all there is?"
+Or, they want it to work better.

 Why does anyone want to study martial arts or self-defense?
 Either because they don’t feel that they can defend themselves well enough – or they can defend themselves well, but they want to be able to do it even better.

 We might avoid the whole matter because it seems overwhelming.
-But the process of “thinking it through” doesn’t need to be overwhelming.
+But it doesn't need to be.
 If we approach it properly, this process can be broken down into a series of relatively simple, relatively commonsense steps that any of us can take.

-And if it is what it seems to be, they’re steps worth taking.
+And if this line of thought is on track, they’re steps worth taking.

 This effort can yield fruit.